Frequently Asked Questions

 Can I drown if I fall asleep in there?

 No. Some people fall asleep, but the density of the dissolved salts in the water makes the body so buoyant that you stay afloat.
 The worst that can happen is getting woken up by a bit of salt water in your eyes.

 Cancellations made more than 24 hours before the appointment time will result in the session(s) being returned to your account for future use.
 Alternatively, a full refund may be requested in the form of the original payment.
 Cancellations made less than 24 hours before the appointment time and no shows will result in the full charge with no refund or the usage of a stored session.

 Yes.
 Except that you’re not submerged in water, you don’t eat ritualistic mushrooms, and only a small percentage of floaters turn into proto-human monkeys.
 If you do turn into a proto-human monkey, you’ll be offered a full refund, a sincere apology, and a complimentary Float Milwaukee t-shirt (size XXL only).

 Will I need any assistance getting into the center or the pods?

 We are wheelchair accessible into the float rooms.
 Additionally, room 3 has an ADA handheld shower and we have a portable ADA shower bench available if needed or desired.
 The pods themselves have a wide lip to provide the ability to sit and swing over into the pod.
-If you are unsure whether or not you may need assistance, please bring someone with you who can help get you into and/or out of the pod.
+If you are unsure whether or not you may need assistance, please bring someone with you who can help get you into and/or out of the pod or pool.
 They are welcome to stay in the room with you, or relax in the lobby while waiting for your float to finish.